• Free shipping on all orders

 4. Rinse the Dog’s Paws with Soap and Water

 After soaking, the soft tar should come off fairly easily.
 The oil and soap will work to break down the tar, and rinsing and washing should make it come off.
-This process might be frustrating for your dog, but it is very gentle and very effective.
+This process might be frustrating for your dog, but it is very gentle and effective.

 Liquid soap